Cloud-Hanh/Little_Language_Model/README.md

 - Fixed line-range reader bug from legacy jsonl reader script.
 - Fixed global variable dependency in legacy JSONL character search printer.
 - Removed hard-coded local Windows paths from runnable code.

+## Improvements

+- **Backoff chain**: when the sampled n-gram order yields no candidates, the model now deterministically backs off to n-1, n-2, … down to 1 instead of random retrying.
+This ensures the longest valid context is always used first.
+- **Sentence boundary awareness**: training splits text on sentence-ending punctuation (`。！？…`) so n-grams never cross sentence boundaries.
+Punctuation characters are still counted as unigrams.
+- **Repetition penalty**: new `--repetition-penalty` parameter down-weights characters that appeared recently in the generated text, reducing repetitive output.
+Use `--repetition-window` to control how many recent characters are considered.

 ## Contributing